-Over the past month, as our customers shared ideas about responding to COVID-19 in our users community, HUG, we noticed some simple but impactful ways associations are using their communities to support their members and their industries.
+Over the past month, as our customers shared ideas about responding to COVID-19 in our users community, HUG, we noticed some simple but impactful ways these professional associations are using their communities to support their members and their industries.

 And it makes sense: In a time when we’re all craving connection, what’s more perfect than a community dedicated to your success and your industry?

 We spoke with a few of those customers to hear more about their initiatives, and we’re sharing a few of these observations with you, to encourage you and maybe inspire some ideas for your own organization.